bihalu/kuba/README.md

 Just a short overview, reference to [kubernetes doku](https://kubernetes.io/docs/concepts/overview/)

 # requirements
 Kubernetes itself doesn't need a lot of resources.
 It is designed to distribute the load across many nodes.
-If you want to operate heavy workloads in the cluster, then the resources for worker nodes must be adjusted in any case.
+If you want to operate heavy workloads in the cluster, then the count and resources for worker nodes must be adjusted in any case.

 | Node | Minimum | Recommended |
 | --- | --- | --- |